Venus in culture: Mesopotamia

-Because the movements of Venus appear to be discontinuous (it disappears due to its proximity to the Sun, for many days at a time, and then reappears on the other horizon), some cultures did not recognize Venus as single entity; instead, they assumed it to be two separate stars on each horizon: the morning and evening star.
+Because the movements of Venus appear to be discontinuous (it disappears due to its proximity to the Sun, for many days at a time, and then reappears on the other horizon), some cultures did not recognize Venus as a single entity; instead, they assumed it to be two separate stars on each horizon: the morning and evening star.
 Nonetheless, a cylinder seal from the Jemdet Nasr period indicates that the ancient Sumerians already knew that the morning and evening stars were the same celestial object.
 The Sumerians associated the planet with the goddess Inanna, who was known as Ishtar by the later Akkadians and Babylonians.
 She had a dual role as a goddess of both love and war, thereby representing a deity that presided over birth and death.

 The discontinuous movements of Venus relate to both Inanna's mythology as well as her dual nature.
 Inanna's actions in several of her myths, including Inanna and Shukaletuda and Inanna's Descent into the Underworld appear to parallel the motion of the planet Venus as it progresses through its synodic cycle.
 For example, in Inanna's Descent to the Underworld, Inanna is able to descend into the netherworld, where she is killed, and then resurrected three days later to return to the heavens.
 An interpretation of this myth by Clyde Hostetter holds that it is an allegory for the movements of the planet Venus, beginning with the spring equinox and concluding with a meteor shower near the end of one synodic period of Venus.
 The three-day disappearance of Inanna refers to the three-day planetary disappearance of Venus between its appearance as a morning and evening star.
 An introductory hymn to this myth describes Inanna leaving the heavens and heading for Kur, what could be presumed to be the mountains, replicating the rising and setting of Inanna to the West.
 In the myth Inanna and Shukaletuda, Shukaletuda is described as scanning the heavens in search of Inanna, possibly searching the eastern and western horizons.
 In the same myth, while searching for her attacker, Inanna herself makes several movements that correspond with the movements of Venus in the sky.
 Inanna-Ishtar's most common symbol was the eight-pointed star.
 The eight-pointed star seems to have originally borne a general association with the heavens, but, by the Old Babylonian Period (c.
 1830 – c.
 1531 BC), it had come to be specifically associated with the planet Venus, with which Ishtar was identified.